Katherine Heigl: 2020–present: professional expansion, Firefly Lane, Woodhull, and reunion with co-stars

-In the summer of 2023, Heigl and her former co-star Ellen Pompeo reunited at Variety Studio: Actors on Actors, where they talked about their time on Grey's Anatomy and Heigl's departure from the show, among other things.
+In the summer of 2023, Heigl and her former co-star Ellen Pompeo reunited on Variety Studio: Actors on Actors, where they talked about their time on Grey's Anatomy and Heigl's departure from the show, among other things.
 Heigl said: “I was so naive.
 I got on my soapbox, and I had some things to say, and I felt really passionate about this stuff.
 I felt really strong.
 I felt so strongly that I also got a megaphone out on my soapbox.
 There was no part of me that imagined a bad reaction.
 I felt really justified in how I felt about it and where I was coming from.
 I've spent most of my life — I think most women do — being in that people-pleasing mode.
 It's really disconcerting when you feel like you have really displeased everybody.
 It was not my intention to do so, but I had some things to say, and I didn’t think I was going to get such a strong reaction.”
 Pompeo responded: “You know what I love?
 There are two roles women fit into, victim or villain.
 And the women who are victims are only victims because they don't have the guts to be the villain."

 In January 2024, Heigl joined her former Grey's Anatomy colleagues Ellen Pompeo, Chandra Wilson, Justin Chambers and James Pickens Jr. at the 75th Primetime Emmy Awards to present the award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie.

-In June 2024, Heigl was a guest on Shannen Doherty's podcast "Let's Be Clear..with Shannen Doherty" where they talked about how they lived against the negative labels placed on them in Hollywood and how important it is to them to care for and keep animals properly.
+In June 2024, Heigl was a guest on Shannen Doherty's podcast Let's Be Clear..with Shannen Doherty where they talked about how they lived against the negative labels placed on them in Hollywood and how important it is to them to care for and keep animals properly.